AnyBody-Research-Group/AnyPyTools/docs/api/AnyMacro.rst

-AnyMacro class
+anypytools.AnyMacro
 ==================

-See :doc:`anypytools.macro_commands` for a list of classes that generate macro commands.
+See :doc:`macro_commands` for a list of classes that generate macro commands.

 .. autoclass:: anypytools.AnyMacro